 From time to time, I have been truly stranded.
 I have been stuck in a bed, a chair, in a room or some other place that I don't want to be, with no way to leave.
-I have woken up able to to climb out of my bed.
+I have woken up unable to to climb out of my bed.
 I have found myself on the couch unable to reach my crutches.
 I've had a child take off in my wheelchair and leave me stuck.
 I have crawled like a baby across rooms and been carried.
 It is a vulnerable thing to be stranded.
 Somehow, I never feel relaxed like a cartoon man in tattered clothes sunning himself on an island beach waiting for rescue.
 It is pure frustration to be stranded, stuck and stunted.
 It is the battle against my flawed body to accomplish my goals at it's extreme low.

 I can forget where I put my crutches the same way someone else might misplace their phone or keys.
 Nothing like forgetting your legs, right?
 I expect on my worst of days to be besieged by frustration and I plan accordingly.
 The trouble is that sometimes it's a good day physically and something completely out of my control strands me.
 Those days knock the wind out of me.

 It is hardest when an overly physical task sprung on me: a wet bed in middle of the night, a broken pipe under the sink or any of those day to day emergencies that happen to everyone.
 Things that wear on my joints and test the limits of my fused spine.
 I take them in stride, but they always cost me.
 I balance things as much as I can, because that's what Moms do.

 I have a friend who left her wheelchair in the driveway when she transferred into the car and didn't realized she didn't have it in the car until she was pulling into a parking space at her destination.
 Stranded.
 Another disabled mom friend of mine recently went shopping prior to a snow storm and couldn't find an electric cart that functioned.
 Not one electric cart with a charge in the whole store and no one who cared.
 Stranded.